onniro/2PACMPEG/README.txt

 2PACMPEG - cool front-end for FFmpeg

-description:
-    the purpose of this program is to make it easier and faster for me and some friends to send shadowplay clips and whatnot to each other on discord. using this software for non-zoomer purposes is against terms of service

 installation for 2PACMPEG_with_FFmpeg
     step 1: download the archive where it says "2PACMPEG_with_FFmpeg" from https://github.com/onniro/2PACMPEG/releases